statespacedev/statespace/docs/source/index.rst

 sigmapoint.py
 ----------------

-sigma-point sampling kalman filters. this is the ukf or unscented kalman filter, or 'modern' kalman filtering. it's essentially somewhere between a classical kalman filter, where uncertainty is represented as gaussian, and a particle filter, where uncertainty has arbitrary shape. here uncertainty is sampled at a small number of points, the sigma points or sigma particles. in a particle filter the number and role of the particles are increased.
+sigma-point sampling kalman filters. this is the ukf or unscented kalman filter, or 'modern' kalman filtering. it's essentially somewhere between a classical kalman filter, where uncertainty is represented as gaussian, and a particle filter, where uncertainty has arbitrary shape. here uncertainty is deterministically sampled at a small number of points, the sigma points or sigma particles. in a particle filter the number and role of the particles are increased.

 .. automodule:: processors.sigmapoint
     :members: